Want to your artistry to look legit, but not ready to pay a press agency $1k+?

 Then, each video breaks down a component of the system in detail (usually via Loom recording, so I’m sharing my screen and showing you exactly what I’m doing).

-If you want to get your music covered – yourself, without paying a PR firm to run a campaign for you – this course will help.
+If you want to build credibility by getting your music covered – yourself, without paying a PR firm thousands of bucks to run a campaign for you – this course will help.

 ✅ The often-misunderstood definition of PR (and the real reason you need it).